- If the search function is not working in Outlook, first, try to initiate a Quick Repair for Office.

 Just apply one solution after another and verify which one fixed the Outlook problem in your particular case – you might get it right from your first attempt, or you might have to run all the steps from this tutorial.

-How do I fix Outlook search not working properly in Windows 10
+How can I fix Outlook search not working properly in Windows 10?

 - Initiate a quick fix